gitlabhq/gitlabhq/doc/administration/high_availability/alpha_database.md

       ``
       $ echo -n 'PASSWORD+USERNAME' | md5sum
       ``
-    * In the rest of the documentation we will refer to this has as `PGBOUNCER_PASSWORD_HASH`
+    * In the rest of the documentation we will refer to this hash as `PGBOUNCER_PASSWORD_HASH`
-* The number of nodes in the cluster.
+* The number of nodes in the database cluster.
   * When configuring PostgreSQL, we will set `max_wal_senders` to one more than this number.
 This is used to prevent replication from using up all of the available database connections.

 ### Installation